Drvanon/pdb-transform/README.md

 Apply transformation matrix to a PDB file

 # dependencies
-All dependencies are listed in the requirements.txt file To install them run:
+All dependencies are listed in the requirements.txt file.
+To install them run:

 `pip install -r requirements.txt`

 # usage: